 The print version of a Wall Street Journal article published earlier this year was titled, “How a (Non-Alcoholic) Beer Came from Nowhere and Is Now Everywhere.”

 Athletic has made such inroads while skipping a usually important step in the craft brewery playbook: establishing a taproom.
 But they’ve dabbled this summer, with a monthly popup series picking up last Saturday on their patio.
 When I arrived, about a dozen people had spread themselves across a handful of tables.
 Funk, jam and ’80s deep cuts set an upbeat but never cloying tone.
-Except a couple of teens glued to their phones, people were easily chatting—even me, who’d arrived alone, with a couple of table mates—despite the effective absence of America’s favorite social lubricant.
+Except a couple of teens glued to their phones, people were easily chatting—even me, who’d arrived alone—despite the effective absence of America’s favorite social lubricant.

-The third was a mainstay of Athletic’s stable: the Free Wave, a hazy IPA that delivers more haze and bite than you would expect from a N/A beer.
+The third was a mainstay of Athletic’s stable: the Free Wave, a hazy IPA that delivers more haze and bite than you would expect.
 The official tasting notes promise “bodacious aromatics of tangerine and grapefruit” and “notes of pine and florals emerg[ing] in the secondary palate,” but the strongest note for me was pineapple, not too sweet.
 Of the varieties of Athletic I’ve been able to try at bars, this one has generally been my favorite.

 Saturday, however, it was the still-testing, popup-only Hefe.
 It might’ve been the novelty of it, or the fact that I’m a sucker for grapefruit, but here’s hoping that pilot brew leaves the runway.